 Invalid Security Tests

 Invalid Security Tests are performed to ensure that associations are not established by the SOA/LSMS under compromised security conditions.
 The security of the system is considered compromised if any of the fields in the LNP Access Control Structure are invalid.
 The objective of these tests is to verify the SOA’s and LSMS’s interoperability with the NPAC SMS, and not the other way around.
 Thus, Invalid ACSE Security Tests require the SUT to issue correctly formed association requests for which the NPAC simulator will respond with well formed ACSE association response PDUs containing an invalid field in the access control structure.
 The SUT is expected to react according to the requirements specified in the IIS, that is aborting the association without a reason given.
-This category also include one CMIP PDU test case which examines the ability of the SUT to reject a Notification from the NPAC simulator which contain an invalid signature field.
+This category also includes one CMIP PDU test case which examines the ability of the SUT to reject a Notification from the NPAC simulator which contain an invalid signature field.
 Also included in Group B is a set of CMIP operations test cases targeted assessing the SOA and LSMS’s ability to handle security threats.
 Note that these test cases do not require the SUT to recover from the security threats.
 The SUT will pass this testing phase if it is able to detect the security violation and abort the association for all the invalid test cases.
 Testing the capability of the SUT to recover from those conditions, i.e., re-establishing an association with a new Key and List Ids, is handled by the Association Management test cases in section 6 of the ITP.
 The Test Ids for this test category will have the test number prefix of SEC.<Initiating System>.INV, where Initiating System has a value of either SOA or LSMS.

 Managed Object Conformance Interoperability Testing